Nancy Wyman

-Nancy S. Wyman (born April 21, 1946) is an American Democratic Party politician who was the 108th lieutenant governor of Connecticut, from 2011 to 2019.
+Nancy Schmukler Wyman (April 21, 1946 – August 12, 2026) was an American Democratic Party politician who was the 108th lieutenant governor of Connecticut from 2011 to 2019.
 She was state comptroller of Connecticut from 1995 to 2011 and was the first woman elected to that office since it was created in 1786.
 She served as the Chairwoman of the Connecticut Democratic Party from 2019 to 2020.

 Early life

 Wyman was born to a Jewish family and grew up in Brooklyn, New York, where her father worked as an accountant and supplemented his income by delivering the New York Daily News.
 She earned an associate degree in radiological technology from Long Island College Hospital.

 Early career

 Wyman began her career in public service as vice chairperson of the Tolland Board of Education.
 She served in this post for four years but was on the board serving in other roles for five additional years.
 In 1986, she was elected as the State Representative from the 53rd district of Connecticut, serving in this capacity from 1987–1995.